-As U.S. economic circumstances continue to tighten, Bitcoin Fall Sharply Today price is struggling to maintain its positive momentum.
-Bitcoin prices plummeted from $63,446 to $60,763 in a matter of hours, with the most recent inflation figures serving as the principal catalyst.
+As U.S. economic circumstances continue to tighten, Bitcoin Fall Sharply Today, the price of Bitcoin is struggling to maintain its positive momentum.
+Bitcoin prices plummeted from $63,63 in hours, with the most recent inflation figures serving as the principal catalyst.
 Moreover, on May 10th, there were significant withdrawals from the U.S. Spot Bitcoin ETFs, with GBTC contributing more than $100 million to the negative flow.

 The consumer confidence index for May was 67.4, down from 77.2 in April and missing both market forecasts of 76 and the six-month low set by the University of Michigan.
 In addition, compared to 3.2% in April, inflation estimates for the coming year have risen to 3.5%, marking a six-month high.
 More importantly, the inflation projection for the next five years jumped from 3.0% to 3.1%.